 As budget preparations began, there was a transition at the federal level for executive and congressional leadership.
 There is no multi-year federal transportation act, which means that the estimates for a six-year capital program are based on the prior bill, the Fixing Americans Surface Transportation Act.
-A budget adjustment within the Capital Program of Projects will be submitted to the Board of Directors once or if changes occur at the federal level.
+An adjustment to the Capital Program of Projects will be submitted to the Board of Directors once apportionments are announced, or if there is no future transportation act.

-In the midst of the COVID-19 pandemic, critical federal funds were made available to TARC to respond to the pandemic through the following: CARES, CRRSSA and as budget preparations were concluding, the THRIVE Act.
+In the midst of the COVID-19 pandemic, critical federal funds for operating expenses were made available to TARC to respond to the pandemic through the following: Coronavirus Aid, Relief and Economic Security Act (CARES), Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) and as budget preparations were concluding, the American Rescue Plan Act.
 These funds differ from the federal dollars that TARC typically receives in two ways: the funds do not require a non-federal share and are a one-time only appropriation, meaning that TARC cannot 'count' on these dollars to continue into the future.